LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: LoRaWeb Node

 LoRa nodes are the primary constituent elements of the network for web service access.
 A network ($\mathbb{N}$) for web service access is a tuple consisting of a web server ($\mathbb{S}$) and $k$ number of client devices ($\mathbb{D}$).
 It is denoted as

-This work utilizes the LoRa node developed in \cite{10142009} to build the network.
+{{This work utilizes the LoRa node developed in \cite{10142009} to build the network.
 The node comprises a low-power microcontroller that features an onboard WiFi chip.
 The microcontroller integrates with a LoRa module and an antenna to enable LoRa communication capabilities on the same hardware.
-The node also has a rechargeable battery-powered power supply unit that drives it.
 Section \ref{experimental_setup} provides a detailed description of the experimental network setup used in this work.
-The LoRa node has two modes of operation, i.e., as a web server and a client device.
+The LoRa node has two modes of operation, i.e., as a web server and a client device.}}